Yen to Peso Forecast 2026, 2027, 2028, 2029, 2030 - XS

 Next week:

-• Market sentiment for next week: Slightly bearish for JPY as the market expects the BoJ to temporarily maintain its accommodative stance, while safe-haven demand for the yen remains weak.
+• Market sentiment for next week: Slightly bearish on JPY, as the market expects the BoJ to maintain its accommodative stance temporarily, while safe-haven demand for the yen remains weak.

 • Key drivers: